Discover what you are naturally good at

 • Keep it simple – When facilitating, it is important to keep your language clear and concise.
 Avoid using jargon or complex words/phrases that might not be understood by everyone in the group.

 • Be an active listener – To effectively facilitate, you need to be able to listen carefully to what others are saying.
-This includes both hearings the words that are being spoken and trying to understand the underlying message.
+This includes both hearing the words that are being spoken and trying to understand the underlying message.

 • Be flexible – Things rarely go according to plan, so it is important to be flexible when facilitating.
 This means being open to change and adaptable to the needs of the group.